Suggested readings: Funnel Analytics, Flow Analytics, Retention Cohort, Event Analytics

 This funnel does not require a specific date range or user filter.
 You can configure them according to your use case.

 Analyzing this funnel helps ecommerce businesses identify the steps that new customers typically take before making a purchase.
-This funnel gives insights about streamlining the onboarding process, personalizing the user experience, and providing relevant recommendations based on customer preferences.
-For example, if most of the new customers browse through product detail pages before adding items to their carts, businesses can optimize the presentation of product information and highlight key features to facilitate the decision-making process.
+This funnel provides insights into streamlining the onboarding process, personalizing the user experience, and delivering relevant recommendations based on customer preferences.
+For example, if most new customers browse product detail pages before adding items to their carts, businesses can optimize the presentation of product information and highlight key features to facilitate decision-making.

 To create this funnel: